 Apparently, VW wants to get the ID Buzz out on the roads with level 4 automation by 2025.
 Level 4 means that, for all intents and purposes, the car is driving itself around independently.
 However, there may still be instances where a human driver needs to intervene, and manually override the autonomous controls.

-The idea is that the ID Buzz’s different variants should, in theory, be able to ferry around people and goods by itself in just four years time.
+The idea is that the ID Buzz’s different variants should, in theory, be able to ferry around people and goods by itself in just three years time.
 Which is obviously a very big deal, especially given how many times automakers have been consistently promising grand advances in autonomy that never quite live up to expectations.